- DEFINITIONS AND INTERPRETATION

 Each Seller reserves the right to suspend or discontinue the supply of goods to the Buyer on reasonable grounds without being obliged to give any reason for its action.

-Each Seller reserves the right to make part deliveries of any order, and each part delivery shall constitute a separate sale of goods upon these terms and conditions.
+Each Seller reserves the right at the buyers request to make part deliveries of any order, and each part delivery shall constitute a separate sale of goods upon these terms and conditions.
 A part delivery of an order shall not invalidate the balance of an order.

 A Seller’s Quotation or Sale Invoice is made on a supply only basis.
 Installation and commissioning (if any) is at the expense of the Buyer unless otherwise specified in writing by the relevant Seller.

 - DIMENSIONS, PERFORMANCE DATA AND OTHER DESCRIPTIVE DETAILS

 (a) Photographs, drawings, illustrations, weights, dimensions and any other particulars accompanying, associated with or given in a Quotation, descriptive literature or a catalogue approximate the goods offered but may be subject to alteration by the manufacturer or supplier without notice.

 (b) To the extent permitted by statute, any performance data provided by the Seller, a supplier or a manufacturer is an estimate only and should be construed accordingly.